1. Introduction

 -

 subject (string, OPTIONAL): The WebID or Client_ID for which OIDC tokens were created.
-This MUST be added to the response when the request was a registration type
+This MUST be added to the response when the request was a management flow

 provision. -

 idp (string, OPTIONAL): The Identity Provider (IdP) that issued the OIDC tokens for the Aggregator Instance.
-This MUST be added to the response when the request was a registration type
+This MUST be added to the response when the request was a management flow

 provisionand the subject is not a WebID.

 The server MUST NOT return any IdP access tokens, refresh tokens, or user credentials to the client.
-When a registration flow completes successfully (for example
+When a management flow completes successfully (for example

 provision,authorization_codefinish, or a successfuldevice_codepoll), the server obtains and stores an IdP access token for the Aggregator Instance (theIDP_aggregator_token) and an optionally accompanying refresh token.
 These tokens are used by the Aggregator for upstream access and are not returned to the client.Token replacement rules To update the tokens for an existing Aggregator Instance, the client MUST include the

-aggregatormember along with the other required members for the selectedregistration_type.
-This SHOULD only be done for the followingregistration_typevalues, for other values the server SHOULD respond with400 Bad Request:-
+aggregatormember along with the other required members for the selectedmanagement_flow.
+This SHOULD only be done for the followingmanagement_flowvalues, for other values the server SHOULD respond with400 Bad Request:-

 authorization_code: To obtain a new access token and refresh token after the previous ones have expired. -